Welcome to Green Hearts!

 These activities are all nature play: unstructured childhood play in “wild” areas, whether it’s the vacant lot next door, the local neighborhood park, or the “back forty” of your farm.

-led by adults, nor is it confined by grown-ups’ rules.
+At its very best, nature play isn’t scheduled, planned, or led by adults, nor is it confined by grown-ups’ rules.
 Instead, it’s open-ended, free-time exploration and recreation, without close adult supervision.
 For many of us, this sort of nature play virtually defined our childhoods.

 Why Is Nature Play Important?